Plurimi Wealth LLP (“PWL” or the “Firm”)

 The Members further confirm that any variable remuneration, if payable will always be linked to the interests of the firm and unlikely to encourage any risk taking.

-Disclosure on the quantitative information with respect to fixed and variable remuneration paid to the code staff is made in the Firm’s annual audited financial statements.
+Disclosure of all the quantitative information with respect to fixed and variable remuneration paid to the code staff is made in the Firm’s annual audited financial statements.